Shivam2906-ui/Gym_Website/README.md

 1. **Responsive Design**:

    - Ensuring that the website looks good on all devices was a significant challenge.
-Tailwind CSS was instrumental in making this process easier, but it still required careful planning and testing.
+CSS was instrumental in making this process easier, but it still required careful planning and testing.

 2. **Form Handling**:
    - Ensuring the contact form works reliably and securely required attention to detail.